LadyPary/COOL_Compiler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a compiler's course project.
 The goal is to design a **compiler for the Classroom Object Oriented Language(COOL)**.
 To warm up, I programmed a **stack machine** using the COOL language in the first part of the project.
 Later on, I have implemented a **syntax analyzer** (i.e. lexer) in phase one that catches some syntax errors.
-In phase two I defined a **grammar for the language**(i.e. parser) to catch the rest of syntax errors.
-In phase three we have the **type checker**(i.e. semantic analyzer) which uses logic rules to perform the type inferes.
+In phase two I defined a **grammar for the language**(i.e. parser) to catch the rest of the syntax errors.
+In phase three we have the **type checker**(i.e. semantic analyzer) which uses logic rules to perform the type inferences.

 This is a famous project designed by the [Stanford university](https://web.stanford.edu/class/cs143/).
 I got the base code from them and made my contribution clear in the readMe.
 I've ran the Stanford grader on my codes and they nearly pass all the tests.